How to be a blogger when you’re useless at taking photos

 If photography isn’t your strong point, then trust me when I say buying any kind of fancy camera or gadget, probably isn’t going to help.
 Seriously, I think that as bloggers we see dreamy DSLR shots and think that we need that super expensive camera to try and get the same.
 But then, you get the expensive camera and actually, you don’t know how to use it and you don’t care enough to do all the details so then the photos end up looking the same as the ones on your phone except you have to lug around a giant camera.

 So, start on your phone.
 Once you’re happy with the shots you’re taking there and you’re more interested in photography then consider the fancy stuff.
 I have a DSLR and even bought an Olympus Pen but I ended up selling it a couple of months later as really, it didn’t bring me anything extra, I was happy enough with the photos on my phone.
+If you only have your phone handy you can use other equipment to make your photos look more the way you would like them to be, for example, lightbox photography is a great way to promote your products, it looks professional and you don’t have to keep scouting for different areas to make it appeal, as it already highlights everything.

 Edit on your phone rather than the computer